AdobeDocs/commerce-operations.en/help/release/release-notes/open-source-2-4-4.md

 <!--- MC-42188-->

 *  The configurable product option label name is now based on the selected store view during Admin order creation.
-Previously, {{ site.data.var.ce }} used the label name from the default store view.
+Previously, Magento Open Source used the label name from the default store view.

 <!--- MC-42187-->